 Forethought India | Engineering

-Forethought India is building the largest society for Engineering in India.
-World renowned professor from MIT, Harvard & Mentor from University of Oxford will be educators along side industry experts for this society.
-With its wide range of services and featuring 5000+ students from prestigious institutions from all over India, this society is a open for all and free medium of growth, networking and mutual learning.
-It is part of Forethought India's larger initiative to bridge the gap between Indian students and world renowned professors and industry experts by eliminating administrative limitations through our platform.
+Forethought India is building the largest society for students in this field in India.
+This society is open for all and is a free medium of growth, networking and mutual learning.
+It is part of Forethought India's larger initiative to bridge the gap between Indian students and world renowned professors by eliminating administrative limitations.

 Why should you join this society?

 About Session | Engineering